Track Liver Fat With MRI?

 The authors concluded that PDFF on MRI may be a useful adjunct for selecting the best candidates for bariatric surgery.
 In addition, in view of the weak correlation between liver fat reduction and overall weight loss, MRI monitoring of PDFF in bariatric surgery patients over time may be useful, regardless of their actual weight loss.
 Pooler’s center is increasingly applying MRI to assess PDFF, using a cost-effective abbreviated “MRI lite” protocol that involves no contrast medium and takes only 5 minutes of table time.
 It compares favorably in cost with other tests such as ultrasound, computed tomography, and biopsy, he said.

 Commenting on the differing results with different MRI approaches, Gideon Hirschfield, MD, of the University of Birmingham told MedPage Today, “Each technology has strengths and weaknesses.
-What we always need to think about is does the test add to anything that we didn’t know already.”
+What we always need to think about is does the test adds to anything that we didn’t know already.”
 Hirschfield stressed the need for more prospective MRI studies and head-to-head comparisons with multiple different MRI techniques, blood markers of liver fibrosis, and other non-invasive tools such as elastography.
 “We also need those studies to be conducted with longer follow up and at different stages of a patient’s journey – for example in primary care, secondary care, and tertiary care.”
-Following the continuous improvements of MRI technology, most technologist/hospitals often overlooked important aspect such as patients’ comfort when it comes to priority.
+Following the continuous improvements of MRI technology, most technologists/hospitals often overlooked important aspects such as patients’ comfort when it comes to priority.
 Sound Imaging is your one-stop shop for all MRI systems and accessories that are ISO certified and low-price guaranteed.
-Please, feel free to visit our website to check all our MRI systems and accessories including the MRI Visors, MRI Stereo, SAMM MD, and Bi-Directional.
+Please, feel free to visit our website to check all our MRI systems and accessories including the MRI Visors, MRI Stereo, MRI PMT, and MRI Comfort Comm.